Guyanqi/PyCrypto/README.md

 You are welcome to star or fork this repository.

 ## Copyright
-This is an opensource project so feel free to use it.
+Feel free to use it.